-The initial term of the voucher will be 120 days and will be stated on the Housing Choice Voucher.
+Generally, the initial term of the voucher will be 60 days and will be stated on the Housing Choice Voucher.
+The initial term may be 120 days when there is a tight rental market and/or a lack of available units.

-MDHA may grant one or more extensions of the term.
+The Housing Agency may grant one or more extensions of the term, but the initial term plus any extensions may not exceed 120 calendar days from the initial date of issuance.
 To obtain an extension, the family must make a request in writing prior to the expiration date.
 A statement of the efforts the family has made to find a unit must accompany the request.
 A sample extension request form and a form for recording their search efforts will be included in the family's briefing packet.
-If the family documents their efforts and additional time can reasonably be expected to result in success, the MDHA will grant the length of request sought by the family or up to 60 days, whichever is less.
+If the family documents their efforts and additional time can reasonably be expected to result in success, the Housing Agency will grant the length of request sought by the family or 60 days, whichever is less.

-If the family includes a person with disabilities and the family requires an extension due to the disability, the Housing Agency will grant an appropriate extension to allow the time needed for the family to find a suitable unit.
+If the family includes a person with disabilities and the family requires an extension due to the disability, the Housing Agency will grant an extension allowing the family the full 120 days search time.
+If the Housing Agency determines that additional search time would be a reasonable accommodation, the Housing Agency will request HUD to approve an additional extension.

 Upon submittal of a completed request for approval of tenancy form, the Metropolitan Development and Housing Agency will suspend the term of the voucher.
 The term will be in suspension until the date the Housing Agency provides notice that the request has been approved or denied.
-This policy allows families the full term (120 days, or more with extensions) to find a unit, not penalizing them for the period during which the Housing Agency is taking action on their request.
-A family may submit a second request for tenancy approval before the Housing Agency finalizes action on the first request.
+This policy allows families the full term (60 days, or more with extensions) to find a unit, not penalizing them for the period during which the Housing Agency is taking action on their request.
+A family may submit a second request for approval of tenancy before the Housing Agency finalizes action on the first request.
 In this case the suspension will last from the date of the first submittal through the Housing Agency's action on the second submittal.
 No more than two requests will be concurrently considered.